MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-dynamics-gp.md

     The data migration generates dimensions on that account based on the different segments.
 User will see a *Department* dimension with the values *000*, *100*, and *200*, respectively.
 A second dimension, *Division*, will show the values *00*, *01*, and *02*, respectively.

       Account summary transactions are generated and posted for open and history years that were set up in Dynamics GP.
 The summary amounts are created based on the fiscal periods set up in Dynamics GP.
-In the setup wizard, you can select the oldest historical year you want migrated to Business Central.
+You can select the oldest historical year you want migrated to Business Central.
 For example, if 2019, 2020, and 2021 are historical years in Dynamics GP, you could select that the oldest historical year you want migrated is 2020.
 Summary transactions for 2019 would not be migrated to Business Central.

 3. Customer master records and outstanding transactions from the Receivables module

-    In the setup wizard, you can choose to migrate all customers from Dynamics GP or only active customers.
+    You can choose to migrate all customers from Dynamics GP or only active customers.
 This allows you to not migrate over customers that have been marked as inactive.
 We also have added bringing all addresses from the customer over into Business Central.
 All of the addresses on the customer will be setup as shipping addresses in Business Central.
 That will allow the end user to choose the address needed when entering transactions after the migration.

-    In the setup wizard, you can also choose to migration posting accounts on customer classes.
+    You can also choose to migration posting accounts on customer classes.
 If ou choose this field, posting accounts defined on *customer classes* in Dynamics GP will be migrated to Business Central as *customer posting groups*.
 If a customer is assigned to a customer class in Dynamics GP, the customer will be assigned to the corresponding customer posting group after migrating.

     We also bring over outstanding receivables transactions.
 These transactions will be brought in with the amount remaining in Dynamics GP.
 For example, if an invoice for $1000 was entered into Dynamics GP, and it has been partially paid and has a remaining balance of $400, the new invoice created in Business Central will be for $600 as that is the amount remaining to be paid.
 We bring over all transaction types from Receivables Management.

 4. Vendor master records and outstanding transactions from the Payables module

-    In the setup wizard, you can choose to migrate all vendors from Dynamics GP or only active vendors.
+   You can choose to migrate all vendors from Dynamics GP or only active vendors.
 This allows you to not migrate over vendors that have been marked as inactive.
 We also have added bringing all addresses from the vendor over into Business Central.
 All vendor addresses from the vendor are migrated to Business Central.
-The vendor's Remit To Address will be the main address for the vendor.
+The vendor's Primary address will migrate to their Main address and the Remit To address will be migrated to the Vendor's Remit To address.
 All other vendor addresses will be setup as Order addresses in Business Central.
 That will allow the end user to choose the address needed when entering transactions after the migration.

-    In the setup wizard, you can also choose to migrate posting accounts on vendor classes.
+    You can also choose to migrate posting accounts on vendor classes.
 If you choose this field, posting accounts defined on *vendor classes* in Dynamics GP will be migrated to Business Central as *vendor posting groups*.
 If a vendor is assigned to a vendor class in Dynamics GP, the vendor will be assigned to the corresponding vendor posting group after migrating.

     Vendor EFT Bank information will be migrated to Business Central as Vendor Bank Accounts.
 If a Vendor's Remit to address contains EFT Bank information in Dynamics GP, it will be migrated over as the Preferred Bank Account Code on a vendor in Business Central.